chethanvasishta/essential-cs/README.md

 }
 ```
 2. What are the parts of an helloworld executable?
-    a.
-Where is the main() function located?
+    - Where is the main() function located?
 Similarly, where is foo() located on the executable?
-    b.
-Where is malloc() located?
+    - Where is malloc() located?
 3. When you launch the helloworld.exe, what all happens?
-    a.
-Who calls the main() function?
+    - Who calls the main() function?
-    b.
-How many threads are created when this program launches?
+    - How many threads are created when this program launches?
-    c.
-Where are these threads located in the memory?
+    - Where are these threads located in the memory?
 Are they part of any heap?
-    d.
-Is a heap created on program launch?
+    - Is a heap created on program launch?
-    e.
-Where is the code for main() and foo() located in the memory?
+    - Where is the code for main() and foo() located in the memory?
 Can a program accidentally overwrite this memory location?
 4. [Libraries] Suppose an application has a a set of dependent DLLs?
-    a.
-When are these DLLs loaded?
+    - When are these DLLs loaded?
-    b.
-Are all the dependent DLLs loaded in the beginning of the program?
+    - Are all the dependent DLLs loaded in the beginning of the program?
 Is it configurable?
 5. [Function Calls] How does the main() function send a and b to foo()?
-    a.
-Are the a and b in the foo() located in the same space as main's a and b?
+    - Are the a and b in the foo() located in the same space as main's a and b?
-    b.
-If yes, does changing a in foo() change the a in main too?
+    - If yes, does changing a in foo() change the a in main too?
 If not, how are these variables located?
-    c.
-When is the space for a and b in foo() created and destroyed?
+    - When is the space for a and b in foo() created and destroyed?
-    d.
-[Stack Frames] Who creates the stack frame foo()?
+    - [Stack Frames] Who creates the stack frame foo()?
 Who destroys it?
-    e.
-Can you describe the stack frame structure for the main() calling foo()?
+    - Can you describe the stack frame structure for the main() calling foo()?
 What all does it contain?
 6. [Recursion] Can you describe the stack frame for main() calling foo() calling foo()?
-    a.
-Are a and b of foo shared across recursion calls?
+    - Are a and b of foo shared across recursion calls?
-    b.
-Can any function recursively call itself?
+    - Can any function recursively call itself?
-    c.
-Is there a limit to the depth of recusion?
+    - Is there a limit to the depth of recusion?
 If yes, what defines it?

-9. [System Call] Let's say the program creates an array using malloc().
+7. [System Call] Let's say the program creates an array using malloc().
 Who wrote the malloc implementation?
-    a.
-Is malloc a system call?
+    - Is malloc a system call?
 If yes, how does the program know how to call it?
 If no, what does malloc do?
-    b.
-Let's say there's a system call falloc().
+    - Let's say there's a system call falloc().
 Is making a system call same as calling foo()?
 If not, what's the difference?

-10. Describe how a system call works
+    - Describe how a system call works.

 Rough: Context switching, sending pointers across processes, threads,